la2050/challenge/_2021/learn/fulfillment-fund.md

   college-level employment or a graduate degree; 80% report knowing where to get help completing college; and 75% report they are better equipped for the job market.
-Approximately how many people will be directly impacted by this proposal?: '1500' Approximately how many people will be indirectly impacted by this proposal?: '1000' Please describe the broader impact of your proposal.: >- The impact of DC+ extends far beyond the student and parent attendees, positively affecting the broader community.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '1500' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '1000' Describe how Los Angeles County will be different if your work is successful.: >- The impact of DC+ extends far beyond the student and parent attendees, positively affecting the broader community.
 It aligns with and strengthens county-wide efforts to increase high school graduation rates, 2-and 4-year